HiyaJain22/Text2Sql/README.md

 # Acknowledgments

--WikiSQL Dataset
+- WikiSQL Dataset
--Spider Dataset
+- Spider Dataset
--Hugging Face
+- Hugging Face

 # Model is uploaded on Hugging Face
 Feel free to check it out-